Last updated on January 2, 2024

 After visiting last year’s market, I grew disheartened with it because I found it was getting too repetitive.
 I wasn’t sure if I even wanted to go this year until I found out they decided to spruce things up a little!

 This year’s Christmas market in Gdańsk features 52 food stalls and over 40 stalls with handcraft and various Christmas decorations.
 For the first time ever, there is a 5-metre gate in the shape of a candlestick that doubles as a viewpoint.
-It also hides another surprise – it has been decorated with the largest Advent calendar in Gdańsk with a new window being unveiled every day at 5 PM.
+It also hides another surprise.
+It has been decorated with the largest Advent calendar in Gdańsk with a new window being unveiled every day at 5 PM.

-Other attractions include Angel’s Mill with figures of the Three Kings, the Holy Family, angels and saints, a sleigh ride simulator, a place where you can exchange kisses under the mistletoe, and a Venetian carousel.
+Other attractions include the Angel’s Mill with figures of the Three Kings, the Holy Family, angels and saints, a sleigh ride simulator, a place where you can exchange kisses under the mistletoe, and a Venetian carousel.

 You can ride the carousel on a “pay what you want” basis with all proceeds going to the Hospice Foundation.
 People’s favourite talking Lucky the Moose is also back this year – he wakes up at regular intervals to speak in human voice, hum carols and tell bad, cheesy jokes.